HungChien/face-ai-project/docs/docker_setup.md

 Model checkpoints
 ```

-The purpose of this task is only to verify the basic Docker workflow.
+The purpose of this check is only to verify the basic Docker workflow.

 A more complete project image can be created later after the main dependencies and framework versions are finalized.